 Next up we were treated to a couple of blogger networking activities.
 Not the sort of thing you’d usually get as part of a cookery course or dining experience, but very much the sort of thing that could be built into a bespoke corporate event at the River Cottage, where they offer team building and client entertainment events that can be built to your exact specifications.

 Finally we were treated to, in my opinion, the best bit of the evening: a River Cottage Dining Experience.
-Our dinner began with a delicious Kingston Black Apple Aperitif and canapés, which included mussels cooked in apple juice, pork croquettes and little toasts topped with goat’s cheese, beetroot and honey.
+Our dinner began with a delicious Kingston Black Apple Aperitif, from Lyme Bay Winery, and canapés, which included mussels cooked in apple juice, pork croquettes and little toasts topped with goat’s cheese, beetroot and honey.

 While we were still munching on our canapés, another of the River Cottage chefs, Sam, came out to talk us through the menu.
 Being a total foodie, this was a particular highlight…I really enjoyed learning about all the thought, care and attention that had gone into our meal and that it was local and seasonal (well obviously!).
 In fact the chefs always only decide on the menus on the morning of the River Cottage Events, so that they can ensure they are using produce at its best.
 Sam finished off by inviting us to pop into the kitchen to see the chefs hard at work – what a brilliant opportunity to be nosy and see how a high quality professional kitchen works!

 Every aspect of our meal was delicious and the attention to detail was incredible.
 Our menu looked like this:

 There were also veggie options and the River Cottage team will happily cater for any dietary requirements, you just need to let them know when booking.